 - AB 131, relating to financial aid administered by the State of California

-- Remember to check the 2020-21 tab in your AidLink account for instructions specific to your California Dream Act application.
+- Remember to check your "Financial Aid" tile in my.SDSU for instructions specific to your California Dream Act application.

 Esta página web está diseñada para responder a las preguntas más frecuentes que han sido planteadas por estudiantes inmigrantes desprotegidos como tú que desean un futuro mejor.
 La información aquí contenida no siempre puede ser definitiva y por ello es aconsejable obtener asesoría adicional.